The Future of Customer Service & 5 Rising Customer Expectations

 As per my experience so far, I strongly believe in the critical role customer service plays in driving business success.

-However, customer service investment is often overlooked, overshadowed by areas perceived to have a more direct impact on revenue.
+However, customer service investment is often overlooked, and overshadowed by areas perceived to have a more direct impact on revenue.

 But as competition stiffens and customers become more discerning, businesses that prioritize customer service investment gain a competitive advantage.